 If you would like, you may bring a friend; however, please do not bring a group of people to your appointment, and do not bring children or anyone under the age of 18.

 Do not leave a child or pet in your car while getting tattooed – please arrange for someone to take care of them somewhere else during your appointment.

 Please feel welcome to track the time i spend tattooing you.
 I work at a rate to do my best work possible, I have no reason to milk or extend a session, when I have more people wanting to get tattooed than my time allows.
 I have had enough people react surprisingly when I have told them the price after a session and my hourly rate is always discussed upfront so there should be no need for situations like that.

 Please do not try to haggle – this is generally considered rude.
 Also, no one needs a tattoo - it’s a luxury.
 There are plenty of cheaper artists out there, so if price is a big deal please explore other options.
-You can’t get filet mignon for the price of a hotdog.

 While getting tattooed, do not touch the area being tattooed.
 This includes applying any numbing agents.
 This can irritate your skin, cause infection, smear the stencil and negatively affect the tattooing process.
 If you would like to use a numbing agent, please ask me to apply their preferred brand.
 If you touch the area by accident, please let me know, do not touch anything and wash your hands immediately to avoid contamination.

 Tipping is never required but always appreciated.
 If you are unsure how much to tip, 15-25% is standard for a personal service.

 What to do and what to expect while getting a tattoo

 Yes it will hurt, but probably not nearly as bad as you think it will.
 Unless you don’t think it will hurt at all.
 Then it might hurt really, really bad.
 Tattoos have been described as feeling somewhat like a cat scratch or a sunburn.